Improve your lyric writing by developing your songwriting skills, learning new techniques, and naturally building a songwriter’s tool kit.

 Spend some time working on how you learn.
 Take notes.
 Draft some lines.
 You'll notice a theme.
 Writing.

 Use a book to keep it all in!
-Personally I use two books at any one time.
+Personally, I use two books at any one time.
 One small notebook I can carry with me for jotting down notes and ideas.
 I also use a larger A4 notebook for jotting down what I learn, and for finished lyrics.
 The large book consolidates what I learn.
-Being honest, I also have a lever arch file that I use for the scraps of paper I jot ideas on when I do not have my notebook with me.
+To be honest, I also have a lever arch file that I use for the scraps of paper I jot ideas on when I do not have my notebook with me.
 When I get back to base I do try to copy those scraps into my small notebook, but I also keep the scraps just in case!

-Some writers also use a mobile recorder of some kind to dictate their ideas into.
+Some writers also use a mobile recorder of some kind to dictate their ideas.
 They can be a very effective way of work, as long as you then write up what you record.
 It's a matter of personal preference, so feel free to try both methods to see what works for you.

-A rhyming dictionary, thesaurus, dictionary, small notebook, large notebook, mobile recording device, and of course the resources available at Songstuff, especially the songwriting boards and our songwriting articles!
+A rhyming dictionary, thesaurus, dictionary, small notebook, a large notebook, mobile recording device, and of course the resources available at Songstuff, especially the songwriting boards and our songwriting articles!

 Critiquing the work of others is vital!

 Critiquing the work of others allows you to develop your skills independently of a lot of the baggage you carry when you look at your own songs.
 It helps both you and the writer understand more about how lyrics and songs work.
-Obviously it does also expose you to completely different perspectives and critique is an excellent way for writers to exchange their ideas.
+Obviously, it does also expose you to completely different perspectives and critique is an excellent way for writers to exchange their ideas.